astorfi/sequence-to-sequence-from-scratch/README.rst

   1. We called this repo ``"from scratch"`` due to the fact that we do NOT consider any background for the reader in terms of implementation.

-  2. Instead of using high-level package modules, simple RNN architectures are used for demonstration purposes.
-This helps the reader to ``understand everything from scratch``.
-The down side, however, is the relatively low speed of training.
-This may not cause any trouble as we try to train a very small model.

   3. The difference between ``uni-directional LSTMs`` and ``bi-directional LSTMs`` have been clarified using the simple encoder-decoder implementation.